 Men can develop prostatitis or epididymitis.
 Symptoms of these conditions include the ones above along with unusual pain in the prostate area or the pain in the rectal area.
 Both male and female can also develop infertility as a result of untreated chlamydia.

 Chlamydia testing and treatment.

 Testing and treatments for chlamydia are simple and straightforward.
 Often a sample is needed to verify if chlamydia is present in the patient or not.
 The sample can be obtained through a urine test or by a cotton swab in the mouth or infected area.
 After the sample is obtained and verified that chlamydia is present treatment can begin.
 Treatment is often antibiotics.
 This is rather simple and should encourage many people who are high risk to get tested.
 A simple test can go a long way.

 Who are the most at risk of contracting chlamydia?

-Anyone who is sexually active with multiple partners and who does not use protection is at risk.
+Anyone who is sexually active with multiple partners and who do not use protection is at risk.
 Those who are sexually active and below 25 are also at high risk.
 This makes using condoms essential.
-Condoms, rubber dams and other contraceptives help minimize the risk of getting chlamydia and other undesirable STDs.
+Condoms, rubber dams, and other contraceptives help minimize the risk of getting chlamydia and other undesirable STDs.
 Also just having one active sexual partner greatly reduces the risk of getting any STD.
 Abstinence is the best prevention, if possible.